 If you have a Black Mouth Cur, you are fortunate, as it does not require a lot of grooming.

 These dogs shed an average amount.
 However, for dogs of its size, the Black Mouth Cur loses a very manageable amount of fur.
 It is recommended that you brush them every day, or at least a couple times a week, to make the shedding process less messy.
+You might still need to get the vacuum cleaner out sometimes.

 Similar to other large dogs with floppy ears, it is also important to check for wax build ups within the ear.
 However, be careful as a dog’s ear canals are very sensitive.
 For your sake, as well as your dog’s, it is important to clip your pooch’s toenails if you are able to hear them clicking on the ground when they walk.